artlasovsky/fyrlykt/README.md

 - Import / Export custom Loupedeck configurations

 ### Notes:
+- I will continue work on project after May'21, so the next version / bug fixes and other improvements will be by the end of June.
 - Initially installing with empty keys/knobs config (it will be changed later)
 - App is not filtering shortcuts, so it will go to any active app